fuzzywe/AI/all questions.md

-1. What is the difference between supervised, unsupervised, and reinforcement learning?
+**1. What is the difference between supervised, unsupervised, and reinforcement learning?**

+**supervised learning** gives output based on the learned data (images from moon).

+  **Self-supervised learning** is a type of machine learning where the system learns to predict part of its input from other parts of the

+  input without requiring labeled data.
+It is a form of unsupervised learning where the model generates its own labels based on the inherent

+  structure of the input data.

+ ** Self-Supervised Learning:** Self-supervised learning involves training a model on unlabeled data by generating pseudo-labels from the data

+  itself.
+For instance, in language modeling, a model predicts the next word in a sentence without explicit labels

+   "Where can self-supervised learning be beneficial in real-world applications?"
+Answer: "In autonomous driving systems, self-supervised

+   learning can predict future movements of vehicles by analyzing patterns in historical data, thereby improving navigation and safety on the

+   roads."

+  For example, in image classification, a model learns to classify images based on predefined labels such as "cat" or "dog".
+Similarly, in

+  spam detection, the model identifies whether an email is spam or not based on labeled training data.

+  RL is based on a reward feedback loop, allowing the agent to learn from its experiences.

-2. Explain the bias-variance tradeoff.
+3. Explain the bias-variance tradeoff.
 How do you address it in a model?
-3. What are overfitting and underfitting, and how can you prevent them?
+4. What are overfitting and underfitting, and how can you prevent them?
-4. How do you select the right evaluation metric for a given problem?
+5. How do you select the right evaluation metric for a given problem?
-5. What is cross-validation, and why is it important?
+6. What is cross-validation, and why is it important?
 Algorithms and Models:
-6. What is the difference between linear regression and logistic regression?
+7. What is the difference between linear regression and logistic regression?
-7. Explain decision trees and how they handle overfitting.
+8. Explain decision trees and how they handle overfitting.
-8. What is a Support Vector Machine (SVM)?
+9. What is a Support Vector Machine (SVM)?
 How does it work?
-9. Explain k-nearest neighbors (KNN).
+10. Explain k-nearest neighbors (KNN).
 How is the value of 'k' chosen?
-10. Describe the working of a random forest and how it reduces variance.
+11. Describe the working of a random forest and how it reduces variance.
-11. How does a neural network learn?
+12. How does a neural network learn?
 Explain backpropagation.
-12. What is the difference between bagging and boosting?
+13. What is the difference between bagging and boosting?
 Deep Learning:
-13. What is a convolutional neural network (CNN)?
+14. What is a convolutional neural network (CNN)?
 How does it work?
-14. Explain the difference between LSTM and GRU in recurrent neural networks.
+15. Explain the difference between LSTM and GRU in recurrent neural networks.
-15. What is the vanishing gradient problem, and how can it be solved?
+16. What is the vanishing gradient problem, and how can it be solved?
-16. What is transfer learning, and when is it used?
+17. What is transfer learning, and when is it used?
-17. Explain dropout and batch normalization in neural networks.
+18. Explain dropout and batch normalization in neural networks.
 Model Evaluation and Optimization:
-18. What is a confusion matrix, and how do you interpret it?
+19. What is a confusion matrix, and how do you interpret it?
-19. Explain precision, recall, and F1-score.
+20. Explain precision, recall, and F1-score.
 How are they different?
-20. What is ROC-AUC, and why is it important in classification problems?
+21. What is ROC-AUC, and why is it important in classification problems?
-21. How does gradient descent work?
+22. How does gradient descent work?
 What are the different types (e.g., batch, mini-batch, stochastic)?
-22. Explain hyperparameter tuning and its importance in model performance.
+23. Explain hyperparameter tuning and its importance in model performance.
 Feature Engineering and Data Preprocessing:
-23. What is feature selection, and why is it important?
+24. What is feature selection, and why is it important?
-24. How do you handle missing data in a dataset?
+25. How do you handle missing data in a dataset?
-25. What is one-hot encoding, and when would you use it?
+26. What is one-hot encoding, and when would you use it?
-26. Explain the difference between normalization and standardization.
+27. Explain the difference between normalization and standardization.
-27. How do you deal with imbalanced datasets?
+28. How do you deal with imbalanced datasets?
 Advanced Topics:
-28. What is ensemble learning, and how does it improve model performance?
+29. What is ensemble learning, and how does it improve model performance?
-29. What are generative adversarial networks (GANs), and how do they work?
+30. What are generative adversarial networks (GANs), and how do they work?
-30. Explain the difference between PCA and t-SNE for dimensionality reduction.
+31. Explain the difference between PCA and t-SNE for dimensionality reduction.
-31. What is a recommendation system, and how do collaborative filtering and content-based filtering work?
+32. What is a recommendation system, and how do collaborative filtering and content-based filtering work?
-32. How do you deploy a machine learning model in production?
+33. How do you deploy a machine learning model in production?
 Real-World Applications:
-33. How would you approach a classification problem in the finance sector?
+34. How would you approach a classification problem in the finance sector?
-34. How do you ensure that your model remains accurate over time?
+35. How do you ensure that your model remains accurate over time?
-35. Can you describe a machine learning pipeline?
+36. Can you describe a machine learning pipeline?
 What are the key stages?
-36. What are the ethical considerations in using machine learning in sensitive applications like healthcare?
+37. What are the ethical considerations in using machine learning in sensitive applications like healthcare?
 •  Fundamentals:
 •	What is machine learning?
 How does it differ from traditional programming?
 •	Explain the difference between supervised, unsupervised, and reinforcement learning.